 The coffee industry is riddled with compromised labourers and unfair payment distribution.
 Too often the people who grow and process coffee beans live in developing countries where they suffer unfair wages, poverty and hard living.
 The people who prosper in coffee tend to be the distributors, roasters and cafes of the consumer countries.

-It doesn’t have to be this way.
-Thankfully more and more coffee professionals, like Shane, look for sources with more than just flavor and quality in mind.
+But it doesn’t have to be this way.
+Thankfully, a growing force of coffee professionals, like Shane, look for sources with more than just flavor and quality in mind.
 They seek out supply channels and farms that establish equality from the very beginning of the supply chain.

 We’re particularly proud and honored to offer you a type of coffee that Shane roasts exclusively for Organico.
 Our organic Guatemalan beans come from a group of women who are part of a strong and thriving co-op of female coffee growers.
 They’ve named themselves Red de Mujeres, which means 'network of women'.